-Presidents since Roosevelt have served in his shadow.
-Some have agreed with Roosevelt's domestic policies.
+Roosevelt left a lasting impact on the presidency.
+Some presidents since Roosevelt have agreed with Roosevelt's domestic policies.
 Others have sought to dismantle them.
 However, all effective presidents have relied on strategies that Roosevelt used to bolster presidential power.
-Ronald Reagan, for example, establishedhimsel f as the Great Communicator, whereas John F. Kennedy and Bill Clinton used their personal charisma to win political allies and to persuade the American people to support their policies.
+Ronald Reagan, for example, established himself as the Great Communicator, whereas John F. Kennedy and Bill Clinton used their personal charisma to win political allies and to persuade the American people to support their policies.